iainquayle/lemnos/issues.md

 probably rename again, something specific to evolution and maybe neurals sciences. lemnos while dealing with automatons, still has many other connotations

+### graph structure

+move to something where each node of the graph can have any sequence of internal modules. ie, a series of operations, or activation, or normalization, or whatever. also, perhaps could make a shape bound just a module, doesnt change the shape but can guard.

 ### graph solver

 move compilation and graph backend to c modules, maybe rust instead, just easier